MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/mip-sdk-reference.md

 [class ConsentDeniedError](class_mip_consentdeniederror.md)  |  An operation that required consent from user was not granted consent.
 [class ProtectionHandler::ConsumptionSettings](class_mip_protectionhandler_consumptionsettings.md)  |  Settings used to create a ProtectionHandler to consume existing content.
 [class ContentFormatNotSupportedError](class_mip_contentformatnotsupportederror.md)  |  Content Format is not supported.
-[class ContentLabel](class_mip_contentlabel.md)  |  Abstraction for a Microsoft Information Protection label that is applied to a piece of content, typically a document.
+[class ContentLabel](class_mip_contentlabel.md)  |  Abstraction for a Microsoft Purview Information Protection label that is applied to a piece of content, typically a document.
 [class ContentMarkingActionData](class_mip_contentmarkingactiondata.md)  | Not yet documented.
 [class CustomAction](class_mip_customaction.md)  |  CustomAction is a generic action class that captures all the sub-properties of the action as a property bag.
 The caller is responsible to understand the meaning of the action.
 [class DelegationLicense](class_mip_delegationlicense.md)  | Not yet documented.